mitodl/mit_lti_flask_sample/docs/tutorial.rst

 -----------------

-The following section illustrates the steps for setting up and edX server and modifying the edX Demo course to use the LTI sample.
-Other LTI consumers will have a similar process.
+The following section illustrates the steps for setting up and edX server Other LTI consumers will have a similar process.

 .. toctree::